thoth-tech/SplashKit-Tutorial/Tutorials/Car-Race-Tutorial/Step5-Game Management.md

 ## Score Tracking and Game Over Conditions

+Add the code in program.cpp at the end in the else condition

 Track player's score and determine game over conditions for a satisfying gameplay experience:

    - Increment score based on game progress or achievements.